 Selenium concentrations in the soil vary widely in different parts of the world.
 The following map shows average soil levels in North America.
 The coastal and Northern areas have low concentrations while the Midwest generally has adequate levels in the soil.

-Regions consider low in this mineral are defined as those in which 80% of all forage and grain contain less than 0.10 ppm selenium.
+Regions considered low in this mineral are defined as those in which 80% of all forage and grain contain less than 0.10 ppm selenium.
 Medium regions have 50% forage containing greater than 0.10 ppm.
 Areas with adequate selenium are characterized as having 80% of all forages and grains with greater than 0.10 ppm.

 How Much Selenium does your Horse Need?